Gets the primary clipboard of the widget.

 at the top.

-In general, you should only create display specific resources when a widget has been realized, and you should free those resources when the widget is unrealized.
+In general, you should only create display-specific resources when a widget has been realized, and you should free those resources when the widget is unrealized.

-Clears the template children for the given widget.
+Clears the template children for the widget.

 This function is the opposite of Gtk::Widget#init_template

-in the instance private data structure, the field will be set to NULL
+structure, or in the instance private data structure, the field will

 after this function returns.